250 South Hotel Street

 - Ali‘i Place building parking structure (vehicle entrance at 1099 Alakea Street, pedestrian entrance/exit on South Hotel Street directly across from the Hawai‘i State Art Museum).
 Cash only.

 - State parking lots allow metered spaces in those lots to be used as accessible parking, with a 2 hour limit.
 Nearby state parking lots include the State Capitol (415 South Beretania Street and Punchbowl Street), and the Kalanimoku Building (corner of Beretania Street and 1151 Punchbowl Street).
-For a full list of state government parking lots and a map, please visit the Public Parking Locations page on the Automotive Management Division website.
+For a full list of state government parking lots and a map, please visit the Automotive Management Division webpage.
 In order to use the spaces, vehicles must display the appropriate placard issued to individuals.